 Creative and Fun Ways to Gift Money

-- Gifting cash to teens or little ones can be somewhat dicey in case they spend everything in one go.
-To avoid such a situation, you can make discount coupons at home.
-Decide the amount to be gifted, and prepare the coupons accordingly.
-For example, you can allot a certain amount as shopping expense and some for movies.
+Gifting cash to young ones can be dicey as they spend everything at once.
+To avoid this, make discount coupons at home and decide the amount to be gifted.
+Allot a certain amount as shopping expense and some for movies.
 The recipient can then come to you with the coupon, as and when he/she wishes to spend the money.

-- Making money origami is another neat idea.
-However, this would require practice with paper origami.
-Browse online or equip yourself with books on origami.
-Once you get the hang of it, you can make origami items without fretting about tearing the notes.
+Making money origami is a neat idea.
+However, this would require practice.
+Browse online or read books on origami.
+Once you get the hang of it, you can make origami items without tearing the notes.

 These creative ideas to give money as a gift are bound to delight recipients.
 Gifting money is no longer a boring task as you can see.